gsharma007/Urban_Operations_Research/Integrated_truck_drone_vehicle_route_optimization/Readme.md

 3. Drone travel times are symmetric
 4. The truck can wait only on nodes (delivery points) to launch or receive drones
 5. Drones travel at a constant speed with linear battery consumption

+Modeling approach:

+The aforedescribed problem structure can be broken up into smaller linked sub-problems to be solved (since the sequence of nodes is fixed)
+Dynamic Programming is a systematic technique for solving Multistage Decision problems.
+Dynamic programming (DP) describes a process in terms of states, stages, decisions, transitions and returns.
+The process begins in some initial state where a decision is made The decision causes a transition to a new state.
+Based on the starting state, ending state and decision a return is realized.
+The process continues through a sequence of states until a final state is reached.